Genboot123/uuid256/packages/lib/README.md

 </div>

-This SDK makes UUID v7 the canonical application identifier and bridges to EVM `uint256` by packing the UUID into the lower 128 bits.
+`uuid256` makes UUID v7 the canonical application identifier and bridges to EVM `uint256` by packing the UUID into the lower 128 bits.
 The upper 128 bits MUST be zero.
 This keeps Web2 compatibility (UUIDs in databases, APIs) while remaining interoperable with ERC‑721/1155 `tokenId`.